-Your debt adviser must be authorised by the Financial Conduct Authority (FCA) to provide debt advice and negotiate with creditors on your behalf.
-You can check whether a debt adviser is authorised by checking on the FCA website at https://register.fca.org.uk/s
+Your debt adviser must be authorised by the Financial Conduct Authority (FCA) to provide debt advice and negotiate with creditors.
+Some local authority debt advisers are exempt from FCA regulation because they are regulated by council legislation.
+You can check whether a debt adviser is authorised on the FCA website at https://register.fca.org.uk/s